ajharvie/separator/README.md

 **An improved liquid-liquid separator based on an optically monitored porous capillary**

-This repository contains arduino firmware and design files required to implement automated liquid-liquid separator described in an upcoming publication.
+This repository contains arduino firmware and design files required to implement an automated liquid-liquid separator described in an upcoming publication.

 The video file Video_S1.mp4 shows the separator in operation.